Steinway & Sons: Foundation and growth

 Heinrich Engelhard Steinweg first made pianos in the 1820s from his house in Seesen, Germany.
 He made pianos under the Steinweg brand until he emigrated from Germany to America in 1850 with his wife and seven of his nine children.
 The eldest son, C. F. Theodor Steinweg, remained in Germany, and continued making the Steinweg brand of pianos, partnering with Friedrich Grotrian, a piano dealer, from 1856 to 1865.

 In 1853, Heinrich Engelhard Steinweg founded Steinway & Sons.
 His first workshop in America was in a small loft at the back of 85 Varick Street in the borough of Manhattan in New York City.
 The first piano made by Steinway & Sons was given the number 483 because Heinrich Engelhard Steinweg had built 482 pianos in Germany.
-Number 483 was sold to a New York family for $500, and is now on display at the German museum Städtisches Museum Seesen in Seesen, the town in which Heinrich Engelhard Steinweg began his career as a piano maker.
+Number 483 was sold to a New York family for $500, and is now on display at the Städtisches Museum Seesen, the town in which Heinrich Engelhard Steinweg began his career as a piano maker.
 A year later, demand was such that the company moved to larger premises at 82–88 Walker Street.
 It was not until 1864 that the family anglicized their name from Steinweg to Steinway.

-By the 1860s, Steinway had built a new factory at Park Avenue between 52nd and 53rd Street (the present site of the Seagram Building) where it covered a whole block.
+By the 1860s, Steinway had built and moved into a factory at Park Avenue between 52nd and 53rd Street (the present site of the Seagram Building) where it covered a whole block.
 With a workforce of 350 men, production increased from 500 to nearly 1,800 pianos per year.
 The employees were mostly German immigrants and the official language of the company was German.
 The pianos themselves underwent numerous substantial improvements through innovations made both at the Steinway factory and elsewhere in the industry based on emerging engineering and scientific research, including developments in the understanding of acoustics.
 Almost half of the company's 139 patented inventions were developed by the first and second generations of the Steinway family.
 Steinway's pianos won prizes at exhibitions in New York City, London, and Paris.
 By 1862, Steinway pianos had received more than 35 medals.
 Part of Steinway's early reputation arose from its successes in trade fairs.